Resources for our Church Community

 All of the elements that go into building and preparing for our worship services are the responsibility of this ministry.
 A Worship and Music committee attends to the service itself.
 Action teams take responsibility for ushering, serving communion, recruiting liturgists and preparing the worship space.
 Many people participate in the Chancel Choir, the Children’s Choir and several music groups.
 The Creativity Council integrates the arts into worship to enrich this experience for everyone.

 This ministry covers all of the ways that we seek to support each other in the growth of our minds and spirits.
 It encompasses the Children’s Ministry, Youth Ministry, Adult Education, the Lecture Series, Seabeck All-Church Camp and the Scheyer Library.

 A collection of committees within this ministry help to welcome newcomers and help people both identify and live into their call.
 This ministry also helps us, as a community, live out our covenant to “Care for and pray for each other in trials of the spirit and in times of joy.”
 Committees within this ministry include New Members, Communications and PR, Engagement, Parish Car, Fellowship, BeFrienders and the Dale Turner Legacy committee.

 This is the ministry that keeps the building operating, the bills paid and the lights on.
 It includes the following: Personnel, Facilities and Equipment, Stewardship and Finance, Budget, Pledge, Investment and Audit Committees.

 The Role of the Church Council

 The Church Council provides oversight for the work of these five ministries.
 It is made up of the Church Officers, the Leadership Team and one representative from each ministry.
-For a list of current Church Council members, along with their email addresses, please see the Leadership section.
+For a list of current Church Council members, please see the Leadership section.